by Robin LaFevers

 Support your local independent bookstore: buy it there!

-Others in the series: Grave Mercy, Dark Triumph, Mortal Heart
+Others in the series: Grave Mercy, Dark Triumph, Mortal Heart, Courting Darkness

-Content: There is violence (of course) and frank talk about sex, and some tasteful on-screen sex.
-It’s in the Teen Section (grades 9+) of the bookstore.
+Content: There is a lot of violence and abuse.
+It’s in the YA section of the bookstore.